marbl/MetagenomeScope/README.md

 - **Edge flattening:** Cytoscape.js (the library we use to visualize graphs in the browser) can sometimes [determine](https://github.com/cytoscape/cytoscape.js/issues/1451) that the control points used to draw certain [complex edges](https://js.cytoscape.org/#style/unbundled-bezier-edges) are invalid.
-This can happen as you adjust the visualization after drawing (e.g. by selecting nodes or moving them around).
+Mainly, this can happen as you adjust the visualization after drawing (e.g. by selecting nodes or moving them around).

   To prevent these "invalid" edges from being hidden, MetagenomeScope will detect them